The QSqlQuery class provides a means of executing and manipulating SQL statements. More...

 Note that some databases, i.e. Microsoft SQL Server, requires non-scrollable cursors when working with multiple result sets.
 Some databases may execute all statements at once while others may delay the execution until the result set is actually accessed, and some databases may have restrictions on which statements are allowed to be used in a SQL batch.

-See also QSqlDriver::hasFeature(), setForwardOnly(), next(), isSelect(), numRowsAffected(), isActive(), and lastError().
+See also QSqlDriver::hasFeature(), forwardOnly, next(), isSelect(), numRowsAffected(), isActive(), and lastError().

 See also size() and QSqlDriver::hasFeature().

-Returns the current precision policy.
+Returns the numericalPrecisionPolicy.

-See also QSql::NumericalPrecisionPolicy and setNumericalPrecisionPolicy().
+See also setNumericalPrecisionPolicy().

 The query may contain placeholders for binding values.
-Both Oracle style colon-name (e.g., :surname
+Both Oracle style colon-name (e.g., :surname), and ODBC style (?) placeholders are supported; but they cannot be

-the Detailed Description for examples.
+mixed in the same query.
+See the Detailed Description for examples.

 Portability notes: Some databases choose to delay preparing a query until it is executed the first time.
 In this case, preparing a syntactically wrong query succeeds, but every consecutive exec() will fail.
 When the database does not support named placeholders directly, the placeholder can only contain characters in the range [a-zA-Z0-9_].